Excerpt of HEXES & HIJINKS

 Grandma Elsie pushed back, holding onto my upper arms and giving me a critical once-over.
 “Let me take a look at you.”
 She tilted her head and squinted.
 “What’s with the pink hair?”

-I fingered the long strands.
-Wavy pink hair fell over my shoulders and starkly contrasted my darker brows, blue eyes, and red lipstick.
+Wavy pink-colored hair fell over my shoulders and framed my blue eyes and pale complexion.
 “It’s breakup therapy.
 Some women go on shopping sprees, others binge on ice cream—I color my hair.”

 A therapist was expensive.
 A box of hair dye was only ten bucks.